Dallas County Court Records

 The Dallas County Clerk's Vital Records Division maintains birth certificates (dating to 1928) and death records.
 Birth and death records may only be issued to the individual named on the record or to immediate family members.

-Death records are confidential under Texas Administrative Code § 181.28 and require the requestor to meet specified eligibility requirements.
-A completed Birth and Death Records Request form must be submitted in person or by mail to:
+Death records are confidential under Texas Administrative Code 181.28 and require the requestor to meet specified eligibility requirements.
+You'll need to submit a completed Birth and Death Records Request form in person or by mail to:

 Dallas County Clerk's Office – Vital Records